Nu-hin/remote_ruby/README.md

 RemoteRuby can use different adapters to execute remote Ruby code.
 To specify an adapter you want to use, pass an `:adapter` argument to the initializer of `ExecutionContext` or to the `remotely` method.

 #### SSH STDIN adapter
-Key: `:ssh_stdin`

 This adapter uses SSH console client to connect to the remote machine, launches Ruby interpreter there, and feeds the script to the interpreter via STDIN.
 This is the main and the **default** adapter.
-It assumes that the SSH client is installed on the client machine, and that the access to the remote host is configured to be used with public-key authenitcation.
-To use this adapter, pass `adapter: :ssh_stdin` parameter to the `ExecutionContext` initializer, or do not specify adapter at all.
+It assumes that the SSH client is installed on the client machine, and that the access to the remote host is possible with public-key authenitcation.
+Password authentication is not supported.
+To use this adapter, pass `adapter: ::RubyRemote::SSHStdinAdapter` parameter to the `ExecutionContext` initializer, or do not specify adapter at all.

 ##### Parameters